Thruhiking HK: a guide to thru-hiking, multi-day hiking and wild camping in Hong Kong's big trails.

 Argyle Ross Trail

-The Argyle Ross trail is a challenging twelve section, 100km swim hike from the desolate far north east islands of Double Haven Geopark to the far west enclave of Ha Pak Lai overlooking Shenzhen.
-This hike will introduce you to some of the most spectacular lesser travelled parts of the New Territories, and will have you sea swimming between beautiful islands, hiking streams, jumping in waterfalls and traversing rugged coastlines, ridges, reservoirs and beaches across the length of Hong Kong.
+The Argyle Ross Trail is a challenging twelve-section, 100km swim hike from the desolate far north east islands of Double Haven Geopark to the far west enclave of Ha Pak Lai, overlooking Shenzhen.
+This hike will introduce you to some of the most spectacular lesser travelled parts of the New Territories and will have you sea swimming between beautiful islands, hiking streams, jumping in waterfalls and traversing rugged coastlines, ridges, reservoirs and beaches across the length of Hong Kong.
 Best hiked in the hot summer months, every section is wet with swimming designed into each section.
-This is a difficult trail, for those that love water and seek real adventure beyond anything offered by other long distance Hong Kong trails.
+This is a difficult trail, for those that love water and seek real adventure beyond anything else offered by other long distance Hong Kong trails.

 The Route